What to Expect

-If you’re already enrolled in the UIC MS program and want to continue on to the OTD, you can finish the OTD in 1 to 1.5 years (depending on when you apply).
+If you’re already enrolled in the UIC MS program and want to continue on to the P-OTD, you can finish the P-OTD in 1 to 1.5 years (depending on when you apply).

-If you simultaneously apply to the MS and OTD, you can finish both degrees in 3 years—it takes around 2 years to earn the MS and 1 year to finish the OTD.
+If you co-enroll in the MS and post-professional OTD programs, you can finish both degrees in 3 years—it takes around 2 years to earn the MS and 1 year to finish the P-OTD.

 The length of the program would be extended for part-time students and is subject to the amount of credits you complete per semester.

-The OTD program includes the following major components:
+The P-OTD program includes the following major components: